facebook/stylex/packages/eslint-plugin-stylex/README.md

 ## Enabling the plugin and rules

-Once you've installed the npm package you can enable the plugin and rules by openng your ESLint configuration file and adding the plugin and rules.
+Once you've installed the npm package you can enable the plugin and rules by opening your ESLint configuration file and adding the plugin and rules.

 ``` json
 {